U.S. Supplement/Issue 94/Text

 The National Spiritual Assembly asks for the continued prayers of the Bahá’ís for the friends in these and other countries suffering from war and disasters.

-Use of Recording of 'Abdu'|-Bah.i's Voice
+Use of Recording of ‘Abdu’l-Bahá’s Voice[edit]

 Because of the greater availability of recording equipment to all in our society today, and the simplicity with which one may duplicate live sounds as well as other records, many of the believers are reproducing the voice of the Master chanting a prayer, apparently unaware of the Guardian's instructions.
 In order to bring these instructions to the immediate attention of all believers, we are quoting from Bahá’í Administration, page 55:

-“l have addressed a few days ago a cable to the secretary of the National Spiritual Assembly, requesting the friends to exercise restraint and caution in the use and distribution of the record of the Master's voice.
+"I have addressed a few days ago a cable to the secretary of the National Spiritual Assembly, requesting the friends to exercise restraint and caution in the use and distribution of the record of the Master's voice.
 In my view, it should be used only on special occasions and be listened to with the utmost reverence.
-The dignity of the Cause, I am sure, would suffer from too wide and indiscriminate use of one of the most precious relics of our departed Master.”
+The dignity of the Cause, I am sure, would suffer from too wide and indiscriminate use of one of the most precious relics of our departed Master."

-With this ‘direction from our beloved Guardian, the friends should not reproduce this most priceless material without the consent of the National Spiritual Assembly, and those who do already own copies of ‘Abdu’l-Bahás voice should use the utmost discretion when playing the recording.
+With this direction from our beloved Guardian, the friends should not reproduce this most priceless material without the consent of the National Spiritual Assembly, and those who do already own copies of ‘Abdu’l-Bahá’s voice should use the utmost discretion when playing the recording.

 Calling All Pioneers[edit]

-The live day Institute at Davison December 27 through 31 will offer a unique opportunity for would-be pioneers that none will want to miss.
-As announced in October and November issues of the U.S. SUPPLEMENT it is planned expressly for giving information on the ways, customs, cultures and conditions found in other countries, as well as help and inspiration to those longing to bring the Teachings to people in other lands.
-It will offer a golden opportunity to meet and know many who have pioneered and to deepen in the knowledge 'of the Faith, its God given Plans for spread and growth.
-The following are to be on the staff of instructors: Mrs. Florence Mayberry and Mr. William Mexwell, Auxiliary Board members; Dr. and Mrs. David Earl (who have pioneered many years in the Far East); Mrs. William Maxwell (who has pioneered in island areas); Mr. Jamison Bond, a cultural anthropologist.
+It will offer a golden opportunity to meet and know many who have pioneered and to deepen in the knowledge of the Faith, its God given Plans for spread and growth.
+The following are to be on the staff of instructors: Mrs. Florence Mayberry and Mr. William Maxwell, Auxiliary Board members; Dr. and Mrs. David Earl (who have pioneered many years in the Far East); Mrs. William Maxwell (who has pioneered in island areas); Mr. Jamison Bond, a cultural anthropologist.
 Others who have pioneered will assist with talks and in leading discussion groups.

 NSA Removes Voting Rights[edit]

 The national Bahá’í Community is hereby informed of the deprivation of voting rights of Mr. Major Baisden, Jr., now perhaps living in the Sacramento, California area.
 This revoking of administrative rights is the result of flagrant misconduct.
 The friends are warned to exercise caution in making any contact with him.
+[Page 3]

-E I Regular contributions
+• Regular contributions

-Special contributions & Miscellaneous Estates
+• Special contributions & Miscellaneous

 Increasing Deficit Threatens Essential Activities[edit]